DFE-Digital/sts-plan-technology-for-your-school/contentful/user-journey-info-scripts/README.md

 3. The shortest possible user journey possible to get each possible recommendation page (for each maturity) for each section
 4. Optional: every single possible user journey.

+This information is saved in JSON format, in the `output` sub-directory.
+A file is created per section, with the section name as the file name (e.g. for `Broadband connection` the result is `./output/Broadband connection.json`).

-It will also check for potential data issues, and output them in the console.
+It will also check for potential data issues.
 Currently it validates:
 1. That all questions for a section can be navigated to in at least one user journey.
 2. All maturities for each section can be reached from at least one user journey

+This information is output in the console.

 ## Running